 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy, paranormal romance was published by Berkley on May 5, 2015 and has 320 pages.
+This fantasy, paranormal romance that was published by Berkley on May 5, 2015 and has 320 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Kindling the Moon, Summoning the Night, Binding the Shadows, Bitter Spirits, Grim Shadows, Banishing the Dark
+Other books by this author which I have reviewed include Kindling the Moon, Summoning the Night, Binding the Shadows, Bitter Spirits, Grim Shadows, Banishing the Dark

 Third in the Roaring Twenties historical paranormal romance series and revolving around the Magnusson family in San Francisco.
 The couple focus is on Astrid and Bo.

 Bennet does a nice job of making me feel like I’m in the 1920s, and the interaction between Astrid and Bo is sweet as is Aida and Hadley’s support, but…

 …the primary conflict in Grave Phantoms is the anti-miscegenation laws that forbid Astrid and Bo from even thinking of having a relationship.
 That it’s totally illegal for a white person to have a relationship with a non-white person.
 Sounds familiar, doesn’t it?

 My one problem with this conflict is that while Bennett says it’s a problem, it doesn’t show up in the action as a problem.
 There’s no actual conflict.
 Just a lot of talk, talk, talk about how awful it is that each loves the other…and…sob…they can never be together.
 Part of me wanted to smack ’em and tell ’em to move to some place where they can be together.